n8henrie/fauxmo/README.md

           occur outside of Fauxmo (e.g. manually flipping a switch, or toggling with a different program), whereas a proper `get_state` implementation may be able to do so.
+        - If using fake state or if your device cannot readily report its state upon request (for example if you poll for state with a background process like mqtt), you should also set an `initial_state` in your config.
+As of August 2023, prior to adding a newly discovered device, Alexa requests its state and will fail to add the device if it can't report a state.

 1. Any required settings will be read from your `config.json` and passed into your plugin as kwargs at initialization, see below.